Edward Mallinckrodt Department of Pediatrics

 The primary aim of the teaching program of the Department of Pediatrics is to stimulate interest in developmental biology — in particular, human growth and development — to provide students with a foundation sufficiently comprehensive to have an appreciation of clinical pediatric problems, regardless of their future career choices in medicine.

-The major clinical and research facilities are in St. Louis Children's Hospital, and the newborn services are at the Women and Infants Center.
+The major clinical and research facilities are in St. Louis Children's Hospital, and the newborn services are at the Women & Infants Center.
 St. Louis Children's Hospital is a facility with 300 beds that accepts patients through 21 years of age with all types of medical and surgical problems.
 Hospital admissions average 11,200 annually.
-Pediatric medical ambulatory activity, including subspecialty and emergency visits, averages about 152,000 visits a year.
+Pediatric medical ambulatory activity, including subspecialty and emergency visits, averages about 152,000 visits per year.
 Nearly 4,000 infants are born annually at the Washington University Medical Center.

 Pediatrics Research Electives